 Cybernetix' experts monitor and diagnose your installations via non-intrusive sensors while your operations continue as normal.
 Using advanced algorithms, our teams can accurately diagnose the presence of cracks, corrosion or leakage, even in inaccessible areas of pressurized equipment such as the bottom of storage tanks.

 Detection.
 Location.
 Evaluation.
 Monitoring.

 Ultrasonic technologies are ideal for testing materials and their coatings for damage and degradation.
-Cybernetix provides a wide range of services, from feasibility studies to the development of innovative ultrasonic methodologies for materials with complex structures.
-We're experts in both conventional and phased array technologies.
+We provide a wide range of services, from feasibility studies to the development of innovative ultrasonic methodologies for materials with complex structures.
+We arere experts in both conventional and phased array technologies.
 Moreover, our laboratory has at its disposal immersion tanks to control flat or cylindrical pieces.

 Based on the analysis of heat fluxes emitted by samples, Active Infrared Thermography saves time and reduces control costs on both laboratory samples and large industrial parts.
 It's fast, contactless, and compatible with numerous materials for the detection of surface or subsurface defects.

 Infrared requires no preparation of samples before or after inspection and has less environmental impact than techniques such as dye penetrant testing and magnetic particle testing.
 It also allows control over parts with a disadvantageous surface condition due, for example, to rust or dust.